chef/chef-web-docs/README.md

 ## The fastest way to contribute

-If you spot something in the docs that needs to be fixed, the fastest way to get in the change is to edit the file on the GitHub website using the GitHub UI.
+The fastest way to change the documentation is to edit a page on the GitHub website using the GitHub UI.

-To perform edits using the GitHub UI, click on the `[edit on GitHub]` link at the top of the page you want to edit.
+To perform edits using the GitHub UI, click on the `[edit on GitHub]` link at the top of the page that you want to edit.
 The link takes you to that topic's GitHub page.
 In GitHub, click on the pencil icon and make your changes.
 You can preview how they'll look right on the page ("Preview Changes" tab).

-We also require contributors to include their DCO signoff in the comment section of every pull request.
-You can add your [DCO signoff](https://github.com/chef/chef/blob/master/CONTRIBUTING.md#developer-certification-of-origin-dco) to the comments by including `Signed-off-by:`, followed by your name and email address, like this:
+We also require contributors to include their [DCO signoff](https://github.com/chef/chef/blob/master/CONTRIBUTING.md#developer-certification-of-origin-dco) in the comment section of every pull request, except for obvious fixes.
+You can add your DCO signoff to the comments by including `Signed-off-by:`, followed by your name and email address, like this:

 `Signed-off-by: Julia Child <juliachild@chef.io>`